scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 in an ad-hoc manner.
 As in the INI-style formats, dict keys can only be strings.

+For configuration purposes, JSON has disadvantages.
+It lacks comments.
+Comments are not necessary in the common case of exchanging JSON data between machines, but in human-edited configuration data, they can be very useful.
-For configuration purposes, JSON's lack of comments is less than ideal, and its brackets, braces, and quotation marks are sometimes criticized as verbose (for example, [PEP518]_).
-For scientific and technical tasks, its lack of an integer type and of floating-point Infinity and NaN can be an issue.
+Similarly, JSON's brackets, braces, and quotation marks are sometimes criticized as verbose for human editing (for example, [PEP518]_).
+For scientific and technical tasks, JSON's lack of an integer type and of floating-point Infinity and NaN can be an issue.
 In fact, Python's standard library JSON implementation [py:json]_ explicitly does not comply with the JSON specification by adding extensions for integer, Infinity, and NaN support, and enabling these by default.
 Another drawback is that a string in JSON must be on a single line; there are no multiline string literals.

 JSON's simplicity and limitations are an advantage when it comes to round-tripping data.
 Since there are no comments, a primary source of